What is GPM from CFS and Why Should You Care?

 Where:

-• CMS is the flow rate in cubic meters per second.
+- CFS is the flow rate in cubic feet per second

-There you have it!
-Calculating GPM from CFS is as easy as pie (or should we say, easy as water?).
 By converting these measurements, you gain a clearer picture of water flow that can help in engineering projects, scientific studies, and everyday life.
-So next time you see CFS and need GPM, you’ll know exactly what to do!